 Can I co-work in Bushwick?

 If you’re a freelancer, you will be ecstatic to hear that in Bushwick we have a number of co-working spaces, some very good.
-We recommend: Bat Haus (279 Starr St), which is great for individuals who are looking for a desk and a chair and are ready to start (full-time membership starts at $175); Brooklyn Desks (49 Wyckoff Ave) is a co-working space in a converted loft building, which suits small companies who prefer renting a small office (full-time membership starts at $275); 100 Bogart (100 Bogart St) is a new, industrial-feel space with individual, small company, private office, and meeting space options (full-time membership starts at $100).
+We recommend: Bat Haus (459 Grand St), which is great for individuals who are looking for a desk and a chair and are ready to start (full-time membership starts at $299); Cocoon (49 Wyckoff Ave.) which is a luxurious new space for both freelancers and small companies (floating desks are $250); 100 Bogart (100 Bogart St) is an industrial-feel space with individual, small company, private office, and meeting space options (full-time membership starts at $300).

 Having visitors from out of town?